History of the District of Columbia Fire and Emergency Medical Services Department: 20th century

 In 1904, the District of Columbia Fire Department again came to the assistance of the City of Baltimore, sending Chief Engineer William T. Belt and Fire Marshal Sidney Bieber in addition to several engine companies.

 The first arrest of a serial arsonist in the District of Columbia took place in 1911.
 Thomas Collins was identified when firefighters recognized him from several fire scenes, where he often volunteered his help, and he later admitted to having set a total of 18 fires while drunk.
 He was confined to St. Elizabeths Hospital following a hearing.

-Though World War I didn't affect the operations of the department directly, there were a number of large fires during wartime, including one at the Quartermaster's Storehouse, Washington Barracks, with an estimated loss of $100,000 dollars (worth more than $1.7 million dollars today).
+Though World War I didn't affect the operations of the department directly, there were a number of large fires during wartime, including one at the Quartermaster's Storehouse, Washington Barracks, with an estimated loss of $100,000 (worth more than $1.7 million dollars today).
 More devastating to the department, the Spanish flu took the lives of 6 firefighters who were determined to have contracted it during the course of their duties.

 One of the incidents with the largest loss of life in the history of the city happened in 1922, when the Knickerbocker Theater collapsed, killing almost 100 people.
 Firefighters dug for days in freezing weather to save the injured and recover the bodies of the dead.

 January 16 and 17, 1928, brought another serial arsonist, and five large fires that required assistance from fire companies as far away as the city of Baltimore, which sent Deputy Chief Reinhardt and 10 companies.
 Witnesses identified John Joseph Fisher as the person who activated the fire box, and he was arrested and later confessed to having started the fires.
 Following his trial, he was ordered to confinement at St. Elizabeths Hospital.

 During the four days of the 1968 riots following the assassination of Martin Luther King Jr., all DCFEMS firefighters and EMS personnel were mobilized to battle more than 500 fires and perform 120 rescues.

 The department was riven by racial tension in the 1970s and 1980s, as the nearly all-white department became much more racially integrated and African American firefighters sought upper-level supervisory and management positions.